Just as diet can have a positive or negative impact on heart, brain and bone health, your colon's overall health can be affected by what you eat.

 While eating right can help keep your colon happy, the most powerful way to prevent colon cancer is through screening.
 A colonoscopy is a structural examination of the colon that allows physicians to both screen for and prevent colorectal cancer.

-"Colonoscopy reduces the risk of developing colon cancer because we can find precancerous polyps during the test and remove them," says Melson.
+"Colonoscopy reduces the risk of developing colon cancer because we can find precancerous polyps during the test and remove them," Melson says.
 "This test is unique to most screening tests because we can actually look for precancerous growths and remove them during the procedure, which ultimately reduces a person’s risk of developing colon cancer."

 If detected early, up to 95% of colorectal cancers are curable, according to the Colon Cancer Foundation.
-"Colon cancer is a largely treatable condition," says Melson.
+"Colon cancer is a largely treatable condition," Melson says.
 "For colorectal cancer, we have a test, it is not complicated and it is extremely effective in preventing it and catching it early.”